How to Start a Tree Trimming Business

-Tree trimming businesses typically offer a variety of services, and they may focus on residential or commercial properties, or both.
-Common services include tree pruning, the removal of dead or inconvenience trees, as well as stump grinding and stump removal.
+Tree trimming businesses typically offer a variety of services, and they may focus on residential or commercial properties or both.
+Common services include tree pruning, the removal of dead or inconvenient trees, as well as stump grinding and stump removal.
 Some businesses combine these tree trimming services with tree transplant or insect control services.
 Some may also venture into additional landscaping services to help build a customer base and increase profits.

 The tree trimming industry has experienced recent growth.
 According to IBIS World, from 2014 to 2019, the tree trimming industry experienced 6.4% annual growth.
-During that time the number of businesses increased to 181,394 and the number of employees also grew to 284,760.
+During that time, the number of businesses increased to 181,394, and the number of employees also grew to 284,760.
 In 2019, the industry was expected to bring in $24 billion in revenue.

 Now, more than ever before, tree trimming businesses need to make sure that their businesses can be found in the locations where potential customers are looking for those services.
 Businesses need to have an active online presence across multiple platforms.
 A Facebook page and a Google My Business page are a must.
 Staying active in local Facebook community groups and on the Nextdoor app is also important.